Work for Us - FAQs

 Ultimate Activity Camp Staff Training

-In addition, there are five compulsory online modules that all staff must complete, with additional modules for Early Years staff, Managers and CoVID specific training.
+We have expanded our online training modules to cover the content from the face-to-face training.
+It consists of five compulsory online modules, with additional modules for Early Years staff, Managers and CoVID specific training.

 What is a Camp Induction and when is it?